About the Performance of Type 4 Fighter (Ki-84) ー Pt.2

 About the Performance of Type 4 Fighter (Ki-84)

-The performance of the Type 4 Fighter (project name ‘Ki-84’) is a bit of a can of worms, and a subject of frequent debate.
-This is due to a significant amount of differing data with varying credibility, and often a lack of information to illustrate the background of each record.…
+Update Jun 26 2024: some additional information and corrections to this article in Part 2: The performance of the Type 4 Fighter (project name ‘Ki-84’) is a bit of a can of worms, and a subject of frequent debate.
+This is due to a significant amount of differing data with…

 Ki-109 & the Ki-109-Mounted Cannon: Type 88, Not ‘Ho-501’